The Magic Elixir That is Elderberry Syrup (and How to Make It)

 - Once the honey is sufficiently mixed in, store in a mason jar in the fridge.

 And there you have it!
-Your own magic elixir by your own hand, with this easy elderberry syrup recipe, and at a less-expensive cost, both monetarily and physically.
+Your own magic elixir at your own hand, and at a less-expensive cost, both monetarily and physically.

 It should be noted that parts of an elderberry plant can be toxic, including the berries.
 The reason the berries can be healing?
 Because they are cooked–they MUST BE cooked (like simmering in water, for example).

 As far as doses go, you should ask your naturopath or herbalist.
-I personally take a teaspoon each day for maintaining health, and I will usually take 3-4 teaspoons if fighting a sickness.
+I personally take a teaspoon each day for maintaining health, and I will usually take 3-4 teaspoons if I’m fighting a sickness.
 The consensus for giving it to children is: Ages 4 and up: one teaspoon daily for maintenance.
 Ages 1-3: 1/4-1/2 teaspoon for daily maintenance.
+But again, please refer to your naturopath or herbalist.

 If you are unsure about making this syrup yourself and would feel more comfortable buying one that has been tested and handled safely, please check out this elderberry syrup or elderberry gummies!
 The brand Sambucol was created by Dr. Madeleine Mumcuoglu and is the syrup most scientifically researched.
 For kids, there is not enough evidence to determine if there are negative side effects, however there are several companies that make elderberry syrup and gummies for children.
 (If you would prefer an organic syrup, try this one!)